 It soon became clear that something happened.
 Calls started to come in as soon as the service desk opened their virtual doors.
 Customers were complaining about the business critical application not being accessible.
 This triggered a priority one incident.
 After initial diagnosis based on the information available, first line decided they could not solve it.
 The incident got forwarded to second line.
 Must be network.
 No. Must be firewall.
 No. Must be server.
 No. Must be database… No. Tick tack, tick tack… precious time lost… SLA breached… More customers complaining…

 By now, the incident was promoted to major incident, bringing it to the attention of management throughout the organization and the business.
 Only at that point, the application team responsible for the launch of the functionality flagged what they did.
 Their further involvement remediated the incident after which all customers were contacted to explain what had happened.

 So why this story?
 Is it something you recognize?
 Is your organizational agile movement also impacted by operations who lack the capability to keep up with the speed of delivery?
 Is there a disconnection between build and run?
 I call it ‘the definition of d..euh’?
 This comprises all situations of support in which the only response is ‘I have no clue of what is going on.’

 How can you connect build and run in one ‘end-to-end’ flow?
 How can you make sure agile investments and their resulting MVPs integrate with the same agile mindset into operations, and ultimately with the customers who a looking for the promised value experience?

-Look out for my third blog, where we will transform the ‘definition of d..euh’ into the ‘definition of delight’, connecting the MVP (Minimal Viable Product) with the MVS (Maximum Viable Service), allowing that ‘always-on’ value experience.
-Stay tuned!
+In my third blog, we transform the ‘definition of d..euh’ into the ‘definition of delight’, connecting the MVP (Minimal Viable Product) with the MVS (Maximum Viable Service), allowing that ‘always-on’ value experience.
+You can find it here.

 Principal ITSM Consultant